clicksandmortar/fingerprint/README.md

 ### Manual Testing

-#### [MAB] Please note that this is currently failing on their domains due to their security policy only allowing the prod version of DiFi.
-You can still test on localhost or on their stage-65 domains.
+#### Please note that this approach may fail on some domains based on their security policy.

 Looking to test the Fingerprint on a production website?
 You can dynamically inject the Fingerprint script into any website by enabling a Greasemonkey/Tampermonkey script.